-A CRH (Compatible Reservation Handling) bit set to one indicates that the device server employs the exceptions to the SPC-2 RESERVE and RELEASE commands described in 5.6.2.
-An CRH bit of zero indicates that RESERVE and RELEASE commands are performed as defined in SPC-2.
+A CRH (Compatible Reservation Handling) bit set to one indicates that the device server supports the exceptions to the SPC-2 RESERVE and RELEASE commands described in 5.6.2.
+A CRH bit set to zero indicates that RESERVE and RELEASE commands are processed as defined in SPC-2.